Features / One Question Interviews

 SPB: What do you think of Record Store Day?

 Harrison: We are of two minds about Record Store Day.
 It's good because it drives business to independent record stores, but bad because it means the pressing plants are all clogged up with major labels doing reissues of stuff on vinyl for this day.
-It now takes …
+It …

 Read more